 Draft Protocol SpecificationSpecification text file

-RSP base functions and example encoder, decoder and server source codeSource code zip file ~904kiB
+RSP base functions and example encoder, decoder, gstreamer source plugin and demo, and server source codeSource code zip file ~4.9 MiB

 Source code is under the MIT and GPL license - individual source code files specify which license applies.
 More specifically, the reed-solomon source code is under GPL, all others are MIT.
 If you do not wish to have GPL applied to code you write based on the provided source code, you will need to find/write your own reed-solomon codec.